Subhomogeneous Deep Equilibrium Models: Conclusions

 \section{Conclusions}

-We have introduced a new class of implicit-depth neural networks that are provably well defined in the sense that they are guaranteed to have a unique fixed point, which we can compute via a fast converging fixed point iteration.
-Unlike previous approaches that require constraints on the weight matrices to guarantee uniqueness, our theoretical framework allows us to use general weight matrices, provided the activation functions of the network are subhomogeneous and a final normalization layer is added to the architecture.
-We observe that many well-known activation functions are indeed subhomogeneous possibly up to some minor modification.
+We have presented a new analysis of the existence and uniqueness of fixed points for DEQ models, as well as convergence guarantees for the corresponding fixed point iterations.
+Unlike previous approaches that require constraints on the weight matrices to guarantee uniqueness, our theoretical framework allows us to use general weight matrices, provided the activation functions of the network are subhomogeneous.
+We observe that many well-known activation functions are indeed subhomogeneous possibly up to some minor modification, showing the vast applicability of our framework.
 Thus, we provide several examples of new subhomogeneous deep equilibrium architectures designed for image classification and nonlinear graph propagation.